agungknwn/ML_workflow-CI/README.md

 ## How It Works

-1. **MLflow Project**: The `MLProject` folder contains an MLflow project that defines how to train the Iris classification model.
+1. **MLflow Project**: The `MLProject` folder contains an MLflow project that defines how to train the Penguins classification model.
 The project includes:
    - A main script (`modelling.py`) for training and evaluating the model
    - Environment specification (`conda.yaml`)
    - Project definition (`MLProject` file)